Airtap-dev/airtap-webrtc-swift/README.md

 # WebRTC Universial Binary

 This is WebRTC framework in XCFramework format for iOS (included M1 simulator support) and macOS.
-The support for Mac Catalyst is in developing.

 Google provides the official builds for iOS, if all you need is iOS build, get it from Google: